 Transfer cooked vegetables to a serving dish.
 You can either drizzle the orange juice mixture over the vegetables or mix it in.
 I prefer to mix it in, as it ensures that the lovely citrus flavors are spread throughout the vegetables.
 Then just sprinkle the almonds on top and serve.

 Cover the sweet potatoes with a bit of oil (vegetable oil is fine) and spread out on a baking pan.
 Bake the potatoes at 375ºF for about 40 minutes or until they are soft.
 Continue to add the orange sauce as outlined above.

 This is a VERY healthy recipe.
 The sweet potatoes themselves are loaded with nutrients.
 Adding orange juice and lemon juice not only adds fantastic flavor but also more nutrition.
 As well as being great sources of Vitamin C, citrus fruits are loaded with bioflavanoids that have anti-cancer, antioxidant and anti-inflammatory properties.
 Look here to read more about the health benefits of citrus fruits.

-Cornstarch is a gluten-free product as it contains no wheat.
-BUT some brands of cornstarch are manufactured in facilities that may process gluten containing foods as well and be cross-contaminated.
+Cornstarch is a gluten-free product because it contains no wheat, BUT some brands of cornstarch are manufactured in facilities that may process gluten containing foods as well and be cross-contaminated.
 So if you have celiac disease or are highly sensitive to gluten look for brands that are known to be free of cross contamination.
 They include brands like Argo & Kingsford’s cornstarch and Bob’s Red Mill cornstarch.

 If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.